 6. Increased Turnover Rates

 High turnover rates are almost always a characteristic of systemic issues resulting in poor attorney performance.
 Some turnover is healthy, but when firms lose talented lawyers with steady work habits, there is an internal issue.
-In addition to the hard costs associated with turnover, the damage to the long term prospects of the firm is incalculable.
-High turnover rates also negatively impact recruiting.
+In addition to the hard costs associated with turnover, the damage to the long-term prospects of the firm is incalculable.
+High turnover rates also negatively impact law firm recruiting.

 PERFORMLAW CAN HELP